 Ruth has worked in the field of literature, the arts and reader development for over 25 years.
 Ruth comes to Cause4 from the Reading Agency, where she has developed extensive experience in developing reading and literacy programmes, and brings with her superb knowledge in the fields of digital and social media.

 Ruth is passionate about producing creative programmes that bring people together and have the ability to both change how things are done and open up experiences for audiences.

-Ben’s experience in the charity sector includes research, writing bid proposals and developing online and social media strategies.
-At Cause4 Ben is developing specific expertise in arts and education and has recently been closely involved in developing two music and arts education hubs for Brighton and Hove and Leicestershire Music Services.
+Ben’s experience in the charity sector includes strategic development, leading and running fundraising campaigns, facilitating corporate approaches, writing bid proposals and developing online and social media strategies.
+At Cause4 Ben has developed specific expertise across arts, education, social enterprise and sport.

 Ben holds an MA in International Security and Terrorism and a BA Hons. in Politics from the University of Nottingham.
-He has a passion for all things sporting and a growing interest in culture and the arts and was recently awarded his Institute of Fundraising Diploma with merit.
+He has a passion for all things sporting and a growing interest in culture and the arts and holds an Institute of Fundraising Diploma with merit.

 Sam’s principal areas of interest are the arts and sport, and he has a keen interest in public access.
 He also remains passionate about widening participation work for universities and further education.

 Sam is learning all aspects of Cause4’s work in fundraising strategy and project development, specialising in fundraising from the Statutory Sector and Trusts and Foundations and training for the education sector.
-Sam is currently studying for the Institute of Fundraising’s Diploma.
+Sam passed the Institute of Fundraising Certificate in July 2013.